 An opportunist try in the 2015 Premiership final at Twickenham summed up the multiple talents of Jamie George, who had been called into the 50-strong England RWC training squad the previous day in place of Dylan Hartley.
 He pounced on a loose pass, gathered the ball and ran 35 metres to the Bath line.
 It took Saracens into a 12-point lead and one that became unassailable.

 His side duly won the title for the second time and Jamie had also been an integral part of the squad that had lifted the silverware four years earlier.
 A third Premiership triumph followed for Saracens and Jamie when they beat Exeter Chiefs 28-20 at Twickenham in May last year.
 Educated at Haileybury and the son of Ian, a former Northampton Saints, London Welsh and Barbarians scrum half, he made his Test debut off the bench for Tom Youngs after 48 minutes of the match against France in Paris in August 2015.
-His first RWC appearance was against Uruguay two months later and he started all three Tests for the British & Irish Lions against the All Blacks this summer.
+His first RWC appearance was against Uruguay two months later and he started all three Tests for the British & Irish Lions against the All Blacks last summer.
 His highlights included the powerful carry and break leading to Conor Murray’s try that took the side towards a 24-21 victory at Wellington.

 He had graduated through the England U16, U18, U20 and Saxons teams and played against Ireland Wolfhounds and Scotland A in 2014.
 Born in Welwyn Garden City, Jamie first laced up his boots when five at Hertford RFC, poached three tries in four games for England U18, went on to appear 20 times for the U20 side and played in the Junior World Championship in 2009 and 2010.
 He captained London & South-East U16 and the Saracens A team, the Storm.